todori438/quickbase-demo/README.md

 this will deploy ec2 instance and will execute userdata to deploy docker and to run a simple docker app. the app could be found in this repo, but /app folder

+once ec2 instance is provisioned, you can access the app using the public dns/ip.